Graham oversees the company and leads on our landmark projects as well managing the tea...more

 Cara works freelance with us leading some of our community transformation programmes like Transform Dumfries and the Burns Night Carnival.
 She is a powerful advocate for inclusion and works with our volunteer teams to deliver some of our venue designs.
 She is better known as the small axe and convenor of all things caffeine.

 Ryan works freelance with us as a performance designer having led Burns Night Carnival in 2015, and scooping the Visual Artist of the Year Award.
 He works on our big projects adding visual design to our venues, theatre shows and community arts projects.
 He plays guitar and harmonica in his spare time as well as being a Daddy.

 Caitriona works freelance with us, and is an international designer working with major clients to help them achieve their aspirations.
 She first worked with us in 2012 and has been a regular contributor to our work ever since.
 She is based in Dublin and her work regularly leads the St. Patricks Day Parade.
 She plays basketball in her spare time.

 Patrick works with us freelance as a Production Manager and Technical consultant.
-His impressive career has seen him staging shows and events in some of Europe’s most impressive producing houses.
-He is now the Director of Dunoon Burgh Hall and spends his spare time sailing around the waters of Scotland.
+His impressive career has seen him staging shows and events in all over Scotland and Ireland.
+He has recently worked for Scottish Youth Theatre, Rapture Theatre and the Edinburgh International Book Festival, he spends his spare time sailing around the waters of Scotland.